wmde/Serialization/README.md

 tests using the PHPUnit configuration file found in the root directory.
 The tests can also be run via TravisCI, as a TravisCI configuration file is also provided in the root directory.

+The library contains some code that was split factored out of concrete classes part of [AskSerialization](https://github.com/wmde/AskSerialization).
+Those tests have not been split, hence the low apparent coverage.
+It is recommended to run the AskSerialization tests when making changes to the code in question.

 ## Authors

 Serialization has been written by [Jeroen De Dauw](https://www.mediawiki.org/wiki/User:Jeroen_De_Dauw)